LiamJCates/Programming-Notes/C++/ObjectOrientedConcepts.md

-A class hierarchy is a set of
-classes ordered in a lattice created by derivation (e.g., : public).
-We use class hierarchies to represent concepts that have hierarchical relationships, such as ‘‘A fire engine is a kind of a truck which is a kind of a vehicle’’
+A class hierarchy is a set of classes related by derivation (e.g., : public).
+We use class hierarchies to represent concepts that have hierarchical relationships

 Benefits from Hierarchies
 A class hierarchy offers two kinds of benefits:
 • Interface inheritance: An object of a derived class can be used wherever an object of a base class is required.
 That is, the base class acts as an interface for the derived class.
-The Container and Shape classes are examples.
-Such classes are often abstract classes.
 • Implementation inheritance: A base class provides functions or data that simplifies the implementation of derived classes.

-Smiley’s uses of Circle’s constructor and of Circle::draw() are examples.
-Such base classes often have data members and constructors.
-Concrete classes – especially classes with small representations – are much like built-in types: we define them as local variables, access them using their names, copy them around, etc. Classes in class hierarchies are different: we tend to allocate them on the free store using new, and we access them through pointers or references.
+Concrete classes – especially classes with small representations – are much like built-in types: we define them as local variables, access them using their names, copy them around, etc.

+Classes in class hierarchies are different: we tend to allocate them on the free store using new, and we access them through pointers or references.

+To derive a class from an existing class, you write the new class as you would any other class, but you extend the header after the class name with a colon, :, the word public, and then the class you’re deriving from, as in the following class header line: class Derived : public Base {
+}

+Protected
+When you create a class, member functions can access both public and private member variables and functions.
+Users of the class can access only the public member variables and functions.
+But when you derive a new class, the picture changes.
+The derived class cannot access the private members in its own class.
+Private members are reserved for a class itself and not for any derived class.
+When members need to be accessible by derived classes, there’s a specification you can use beyond public and private: protected.
+Protected members and private members work the same way, but derived classes can access only protected members, not private members.
+Users can’t access either class.

+Encapsulation
+To encapsulate functionality combine the methods and member variables into a single entity, hiding some of them and making some accessible.
+The accessible ones together make up the interface of the object.
+And finally (this is important!), when you create an object, you create one that can perform on its own.
+In other words, the users of the class tell it what to do (such as perform a sales transaction) by calling its member functions and supplying parameters, and the object does the work.
+The calling function doesn’t care how the object does its thing, just that it can do it.

+For example, a cash
+register class knows how to perform a sales transaction.
+As the designer of the class, don’t force users to first call Sale and then call separate functions to manually modify the amount of cash in the register and modify the running total.
+Rather, the Sale function does all the hard work, and users of the class don’t have to worry about how that work takes place.
+And now the fundamental question: Why do you need to know the word encapsulation?
+Because it’s a common term that computer scientists like to throw around.
+If they use it, however, they are likely to use it as a verb:
+“Look at me!
+I am going to encapsulate this information into an object!”
+But the process matters more than the word itself.
+When you design objects and classes, you encapsulate your information into individual objects.
+If you keep the process in mind, you will be better off.
+Here are the things you need to do every time you design a class:
+✦ Encapsulate the information.
+Combine the information into a single entity that becomes the class.
+This single entity has member variables representing its characteristics and member functions representing its capabilities.
+✦ Clearly define the public interface of the class.
+Provide a set of functions that are public (and, possibly, member variables that are public, although it’s best to keep them protected or private), and make the rest of the members either protected or private.
+✦ Write the class so that it knows how to do its own work.
+The class’s users should need only to call the functions in the public interface, and these public functions should be simple to use.

+✦ Think of your class as a black box.
+The object has an interface that provides a means so that others can use it.
+The class includes details of how it does its thing; users only care that it does it.
+In other words, the users don’t see into the class.
+✦ Never change the class interface after you publish the class.
+Many application errors occur when a developer changes how methods, events, or access methods in the class work after publishing the class.
+If application developers rely on one behavior and the class developer introduces a new behavior, all applications that rely on the original behavior will break.
+You can always add to a class interface but never subtract from it or modify it.
+If you find that you must introduce a new behavior to Sale(), add the new behavior to a new method, Sale2().

+A common saying in object-oriented programming is that you should never make your member variables public.
+The idea is that if users of the object can easily make changes to the object’s member variables, a big mess could result.
+(For example, making the cash member variable public in a CashRegister class is asking for functions that just modify it directly, screwing up the balance.)
+By allowing users to call only member functions, you can put checking code inside to handle bad situations.

+const Aliase
+One of the most common reasons to use an alias in C++ is to change the manner in which an object is accessed.
+Moving a pointer to an object is always going to be easier than moving the object itself because a pointer is simply a number that specifies the address of the object.
+The object could contain complex data and pointers to yet other objects.
+Moving objects is complicated and messy, so developers try to avoid it at all cost.
+However, sending a pointer to someone gives them access to the original data.
+The recipient could modify the data in ways that you don’t want.
+So, you could create an alias of the original object that is a constant.
+No one can modify a constant.

 Hierarchy Navigation
 The read_shape() function returns Shape∗ so that we can treat all Shapes alike.
 However, what can we do if we want to use a member function that is only provided by a particular derived class, such as Smiley’s wink()?
 We can ask ‘‘is this Shape a kind of Smiley?’’ using the dynamic_cast operator:

 Shape∗ ps {read_shape(cin)};
 if (Smiley∗ p = dynamic_cast<Smiley∗>(ps)) { // ... does ps point to a Smiley? ...
 // ... a Smiley; use it